 It’s not uncommon for patients to confuse sports guards with night guards.
 While both of these oral appliances protect your teeth, they do so in different ways.
 A sports guard or mouth guard protects your smile while playing contact sports.
 A night guard stops you from grinding or clenching teeth while you sleep.

-Since both behaviors put you at higher risk for tooth fractures and other oral health issues, you’ll want to talk to our Wyoming dentist at River Ridge Dentistry about getting a teeth guard.
+Since bothand grinding your teeth put you at high risk for tooth fractures and other oral health issues, you’ll want to talk to our Wyoming dentist at River Ridge Dentistry about getting a teeth guard that works for you.

 - Worn tooth enamel